Bhonandh/RAG-Anything-main/README.md

 )
 ```

 > **Note**: MinerU 2.0 no longer uses the `magic-pdf.json` configuration file.
 All settings are now passed as command-line parameters or function arguments.
-RAG-Anything now supports multiple document parsers - you can choose between MinerU and Docling based on your needs.
+RAG-Anything-main now supports multiple document parsers - you can choose between MinerU and Docling based on your needs.

 ### Processing Requirements